bonny/WordPress-Simple-History/readme.txt

 ## Changelog

-= 2.2.x (September 2015) =
+= 2.2.4 (September 2015) =

-- Added: Basic support for plugin [https://wordpress.org/plugins/ultimate-member/](Ultimate Member), so users logging in using the plugin will no be logged in Simple History.
+- Added: Basic support for plugin [https://wordpress.org/plugins/ultimate-member/](Ultimate Member), so users logging in using the plugin will now be logged in Simple History.
 Fixes https://wordpress.org/support/topic/compatibility-with-ultimate-member.

 - Added: Filter `simple_history/logger/interpolate/context` that be used to modify the variables sent to the message template.